Course Information

 October 29, 2025

-- Marshall, T. H., 1965 [1949]: Citizenship and Social Class, pp. 71–134 in: T.H.
+- Marshall, T. H., 1965 [1949]: Citizenship and Social Class, S. 71–134 in: T.H.
 Marshall, Class, Citizenship, and Social Development.
 Essays by T.H.
-Marshall, Anchor Books (especially: “The Early Impact of Citizenship”, pp. 91–105).
+Marshall, Anchor Books (especially: “The Early Impact of Citizenship”, S. 91–105).

-Session 4: Rankings, Ratings, and the Credit Card
+Session 4: Rankings, Ratings and the Credit Card

 November 5, 2025